-Parameters tokenized_docs (Iterable[Iterable[str]]) - A sequence of tokenized documents, where each is a sequence of (str) terms.
+Parameters tokenized_docs - A sequence of tokenized documents, where each is a sequence of term strings.
 For example:

 '''

 ([tok.lemma for tok in spacy_doc]

 ... for spacy_doc in spacy_docs)

 ((ne.text for ne in extract.entities(doc))

 ... for doc in corpus)

-(doc..to_terms_list(as_strings=True)

-... for doc in docs)

 '''

-Returns The transformed document-term matrix.
-Rows correspond to documents and columns correspond to terms.
+Returns The transformed document-term matrix, where rows correspond to documents and columns correspond to terms, as a sparse row matrix.